LaWebcapsule/directus9/docs/contributing/github-ci.md

 ---
 description:
-  This guide explains how to publish a forked version of Directus on NPM, Dockerhub and GHCR.
+  This guide explains how to publish a forked version of Directus9 on NPM, Dockerhub and GHCR.
 You need to first create a fork.
 readTime: 2 min read
 ---

 # GitHub CI

-> This guide explains how to publish a forked version of Directus on NPM, Dockerhub and GHCR.
+> This guide explains how to publish a forked version of Directus9 on NPM, Dockerhub and GHCR.
 You need to first
 > [create a fork](/contributing/running-locally)

 ::: warning Using a fork in production is neither supported nor recommended.